 Amir Sends Congratulations To President Of North Macedonia

-(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to President of the Republic of North Macedonia Gordana Siljanovska-Davkova on the anniversary of her country's Independence Day.
+Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Sunday a cable of congratulations to President of the Republic of North Macedonia HE Gordana Siljanovska-Davkova on the anniversary of her country's Independence Day.

 Legal Disclaimer: